MetOffice/CMEW/doc/source/user_guide/workflow.rst

   :Executes:
      The ``configure_standardise.sh`` script from the |Rose| app
   :Details:
-     Runs once for each assessment_area, immediately after the successful completion of the ``configure_for`` job
+     Runs once for each recipe, immediately after the successful completion of the ``configure_for`` job

 ``standardise_model_data``